mefengl/note-faroe/docs/pages/faroe-server/database-backup.md

 # Database backup

 Faroe does not backup its SQLite database.
-We recommend using [Litestream](https://litestream.io) to create database replicas locally or externally in services like S3.
+We recommend using [Litestream](https://litestream.io) to create database replicas locally or externally with services like S3.

 Use the `replicate` command to create a replica.
 Faroe should be ran as a child process using the `exec` option.